 Wyoming sports betting apps

 At least five sportsbooks are expected to set up shop in Wyoming on an online-only basis.
 The state has made it known that they want experienced operators only as applicants must be up and running in at least three other states to qualify.
 That whittles down the list of contenders, but it’s positive news for the industry’s top names.
 DraftKings was the first to be approved for launch, but others are sure to follow soon.
 Here’s a closer look at what to expect from each Wyoming sports betting site:

-- Caesars Sportsbook: Caesars had a major presence in the states even before it bought William Hill and all of its betting shops and assets.
-There’s a lot of experience behind the scenes of a company with a lengthy resume, and it shows up in a solid and functional mobile app.
+Caesars had a major presence in the states even before it bought William Hill and all of its betting shops and assets in the US.
+There’s a lot of experience behind the scenes of a company with a lengthy resume, and it shows up in a solid and functional Caesars Wyoming mobile app.

 How to start betting online in Wyoming